ecwpz91/ecwpz91.github.io/_posts/2020-09-29-Building Dashbuilder using Podman.md

 Use Podman to quickly build and deploy Dashbuilder onto Wildfly.

-1. Open a terminal and type the command `su -` to login as root user.
-2. Get the most current version of all packages and podman.
+1. Get the most current version of all packages and podman.

         sudo dnf clean all
         sudo rm -rf /var/cache/dnf/*